Police: Amber Alert canceled for Sidney, Nebraska, couple and infant daughter

 Authorities were doing follow-up checks on the baby, he said, and sometime early Tuesday morning the parents took their baby and left their apartment.

 Sidney police believe the family, originally from Colorado, may have been headed to Kansas or Arizona.
-Aikens said the baby may have had a teenage sibling that went with the parents.
+Aikens said the baby may have had a teenage sibling who went with the parents.

 (0) comments